 Robocopy | It is an external command. | It is the advanced Xcopy command. | It can copy multiple files across a network. |

-If an important file is accidentally deleted and there is no backup, don't worry.
-You can use the data recovery software to restore the deleted file.
+If an important file is accidentally deleted and there is no backup, you can use data recovery software to restore the deleted file.

-Hence, it is easy for beginners and professionals to understand the command line directories, i.e., copy, Xcopy, and Robocopy.
-Starting with the definitions, the "copy" command is used for copying files or data, and "Xcopy" is used to copy multiple files or complete directory trees from one directory to another, etc. Finally, "Robocopy" replaces "Xcopy" with various options.
+The "copy", "Xcopy", and "Robocopy" commands are essential for navigating command line directories.
+For beginners and professionals alike, these commands are easy to understand.
+The "copy" command is used for copying files or data, while "Xcopy" is used to copy multiple files or complete directory trees from one directory to another.
+Robocopy, on the other hand, replaces Xcopy with various options, making it a more versatile and powerful tool.